Advice on care

 Paying for care is means tested.
 If you do not qualify for free care under HNS Continuing Care and need care in a care home, your Local Authority has a duty to financially assess you to see whether you need to pay for your own care or not - the so called Means Test.

-Local Authorities in England will only pay for care is they agree you need the care, and your savings and investments are less than currently £23,250 (2022-23) although from October 2023 this will increase to £100,000*.
+Local Authorities in England will only pay for care is they agree you need the care, and your savings and investments are less than currently £23,250 (2024-5) although under the last Government this was supposed to increase to £100.000 in October 2025.

 Assets included in this means test, not only includes the value of; ordinary savings accounts, ISA’s, shares, premium bonds, national savings as well as any investment properties you personally own, it will also include 50% of any jointly held assets and normally include the value of your main residence - unless your spouse, civil partner or partner will remain living in it.